oliviawestmacottssw/SSW.Rules.Content/rules/do-you-use-azure-notebooks-to-learn-your-data/rule.md

 ---

- ​​​​​Azure Notebooks offer a simple, transparent and complete technology for analysing data and presenting the results.
+Azure Notebooks offer a simple, transparent and complete technology for analysing data and presenting the results.
 They are quickly become the default way to conduct data analysis in the scientific and academic community.
- ​​​